|

 Ideally should be implemented in a way that audio produced after resetting is identical to audio produced after instantiation

-Implemented in GainDb< SampleType >, GainLinear< SampleType >, HardClip< SampleType >, and Mute< SampleType >.
+Reimplemented in DSPFunction< SampleType >, GainDb< SampleType >, GainLinear< SampleType >, HardClip< SampleType >, Mute< SampleType >, and StereoToMidSide< SampleType >.

 Sets DSP value.